zerofudge/ionos-sdk/Readme.md

 Having proper life cycle control over your entities is helpful in the long run.
 The current approach to query for `/request` resources will be replaced by a future/promise based mechanism.

+## Support

 You can engage with us in the ProfitBricks [DevOps Central community](https://devops.profitbricks.com/community) and we will be more than happy to answer any questions you might have about using this .NET library.

 Please report any issues or bugs your encounter using the [GitHub Issue Tracker](https://github.com/profitbricks/profitbricks-sdk-groovy/issues).

 ## Testing

-You can find a full list of tests inside the `SDKTester` class.
-You can run tests using the command `gradle run`.
+You can find a full list of tests below `src/test/groovy` class.
+You can run tests using the command `gradle test`.

 ## Contributing